zzhaozeng/daily-arXiv-ai-enhanced/template.md

 # To-do list
 - [x] Replace markdown with GitHub pages front-end.
+- [ ] Bugfix: In the statistics page, the number of papers for a keyword is not correct.
 - [ ] Update instructions for fork users about how to use github pages.

 # Content